FINS Swim Team

 Welcome to the FINS!
-This document is designed to introduce new families to our team and reacquaint returning families.
-Once you register for the team, be sure to sign up at www.RCFins.com, the team website, for the most up-to-date information throughout the summer.
-Only team members have access to the website.
+The Swim Team website is designed to introduce new families to our team and reacquaint returning families.
+Once you register for the team you will receive the most up-to-date information throughout the summer.

 Swim Team Coaches